Getty Villa

-The Getty Villa is at the easterly end of the Malibu coast in the Pacific Palisades neighborhood of Los Angeles, California, United States.
-One of two campuses of the J. Paul Getty Museum, the Getty Villa is an educational center and museum dedicated to the study of the arts and cultures of ancient Greece, Rome, and Etruria.
+The Getty Villa is an educational center and an art museum located at the easterly end of the Malibu coast in the Pacific Palisades neighborhood of Los Angeles, California, United States.
+One of two campuses of the J. Paul Getty Museum, the Getty Villa is dedicated to the study of the arts and cultures of ancient Greece, Rome, and Etruria.
 The collection has 44,000 Greek, Roman, and Etruscan antiquities dating from 6,500 BC to 400 AD, including the Lansdowne Heracles and the Victorious Youth.
 The UCLA/Getty Master's Program in Archaeological and Ethnographic Conservation is housed on this campus.

 History

 In 1954, oil tycoon J. Paul Getty opened a gallery adjacent to his home in Pacific Palisades.
 Quickly running out of room, he built a second museum, the Getty Villa, on the property down the hill from the original gallery.
 The villa design was inspired by the Villa of the Papyri at Herculaneum and incorporated additional details from several other ancient sites.

 It was designed by architects Robert E. Langdon, Jr., and Ernest C. Wilson, Jr., in consultation with archeologist Norman Neuerburg.
 It opened in 1974, but was never visited by Getty, who died in 1976.
-Following his death, the museum inherited $661 million and began planning a much larger campus, the Getty Center, in nearby Brentwood.
+Following his death, the museum inherited $661 million, and began planning a much larger campus, the Getty Center, in nearby Brentwood.
 The museum overcame neighborhood opposition to its new campus plan by agreeing to limit the total size of the development on the Getty Center site.
 To meet the museum's total space needs, the museum decided to split between the two locations with the Getty Villa housing the Greek, Roman, and Etruscan antiquities.

 In 1993, the Getty Trust selected the Boston architects Rodolfo Machado and Jorge Silvetti to design a renovation of the Getty Villa and its campus.
 In 1997, portions of the museum's collection of Greek, Roman and Etruscan antiquities were moved to the Getty Center for display, and the Getty Villa was closed for renovation.
 The collection was restored during the renovation.

 In 2004, during the renovation, the museum and the University of California, Los Angeles (UCLA), began holding summer institutes in Turkey, studying the conservation of Middle Eastern Art.